Understanding the Glasgow Coma Scale

 4. RATE the patient’s highest level of responses to determine the GCS.
 Record the result.

-How to score the GCS components
+How to score the different components

 The levels of response in the components of the Glasgow Coma Scale are ‘scored’ from 1 point, for no response, up to normal values of 4 points(Eye response) 5 points(Verbal response) and 6 points (Motor response).